tylermumford/tylermumford.com/content/post/recent-upgrades-on-the-cli.md

 The only thing better than a great tool with great docs is a great tool that's so simple, its built-in help is sufficient.
 That's the case with the new generation of single-purpose tools like `bat`, `rg`, and `fd`.

-Apart from that, yeah, ease of use, features, speed, all that stuff is important, too.
+Apart from that, yeah: ease of use, features, speed—all that stuff is important, too.

 ### Rust?

-(A lot of these new tools are written in Rust.
-New languages really do enable new patterns of thinking.
-Try lots of programming languages.)
+A lot of these new tools are written in Rust.
+New languages really do enable new patterns of thinking, and they can empower a new generation of developers to begin creating in an existing category.
+Try lots of programming languages.

+Maybe I will give Rust a try someday.